glowfly/glowfly_station/README.md

 ![GlowFly - Mic](https://raw.githubusercontent.com/glowfly/glowfly_station/master/img/mic.jpg)

-At this point I advise you to build your first [MOD](#mods).
+At this point I advise you to build your first [MOD](https://github.com/glowfly/glowfly_mods).
 A *MOD* will help to align the MOD connector correctly in the *bottom* shell.

 **Playing jingle ...**

-Now that your fist **MOD** is done, take the stripboard and create one 4x7 and one 2x5 sized piece.
+Now that your first **MOD** is done, take the stripboard and create one 4x7 and one 2x5 sized piece.
 Picture below as a reference - pay attention to the copper line directions.

 ![GlowFly - Stripboard](https://raw.githubusercontent.com/glowfly/glowfly_station/master/img/stripboard.jpg)